Welcome to Hypnosis for Running.

 So I am combining two of my greatest loves here; I ran my first marathon back in 2001 and have been a full-time hypnosis professional since 1996 (see my main hypnosis website) … And I’m not just combining things for the sake of it, this is not purely some flight of indulgence (though there is some of that here, I must confess).

-My PhD studies examine the effects of the mind in advancing cardio respiratory endurance and there is a really impressive body of evidence to support the way the mind influences and effects endurance and physiology.
-Certainly my own running has benefited enormously as a result of the processes and techniques that I use from the fields of cognitive sports psychology, cogntive behavioural therapy, hypnotherapy, self-hypnosis, mindfulness and meditation processes.
+My PhD studies and ongoing research have examined the effects of the mind in advancing cardio respiratory endurance and there is a really impressive body of evidence to support the way the mind influences and effects endurance and physiology.
+Certainly my own running has benefited enormously as a result of the processes and techniques that I use from the fields of cognitive sports psychology, cognitive behavioural therapy, hypnotherapy, self-hypnosis, mindfulness and meditation processes.
 Facets of all this stuff has affected the way I run and how I approach my running and training.

 Very few people would consider that I am an ideal build for a runner, I have a thick set frame and tree trunk legs that are a far cry from the slight and nimble build of most elite distance runners, so being able to employ psychological skills and techniques has helped me greatly.